3dik/keymenu/README.md

 When the user presses one of the defined keys, the string mapped by this key is written to standard output.

-Keymenu is highly inspired by tools like [dmenu](https://tools.suckless.org/dmenu/) and [slmenu](https://bitbucket.org/rafaelgg/slmenu).
+Keymenu is highly inspired by tools such as [dmenu](https://tools.suckless.org/dmenu/) and [slmenu](https://bitbucket.org/rafaelgg/slmenu).
 There are [plenty of other similar tools](https://github.com/D630/doc/wiki/Apps%3A-Menus%2C-Picker-etc).